 Hot Cocoa is my love language during the winter.

-If you want the key to my heart, make me Gingerbread Hot Cocoa.
+If you want the key to my heart, make me Gingerbread Hot Chocolate for One.

 Or buy me a pony.